Epitome87/Understanding-TypeScript-Journey/README.md

 const add = (...numbers: [number, number, number, number]) => { ... };
 ```

-Note that in the type definition we stil had to explicitely specify that we want the Tuple to contain 4 numbers.
+Note that in the type definition we still had to explicitly specify that we want the Tuple to contain 4 numbers.
 The alternative would have been lengthier:

 ```js
 const add = (num1: number, num2: number, num3: number, num4: number) => { ... };